 Second bring in your best ally, a split fiber ultra-plush microfiber cloth.
 If the fibers are not split they cloth is really nothing special other than a soft cloth.

 A scrub brush is helpful to remove larger debris from your board.
 However, microfiber cloths are so much better than an ordinary cloth.
 A fiber can not be named microfiber unless it is one denier or less.
-Powerizer's Ultra Plush Microfiber Cloths absorb seven times more liquid their weight dry.
+Powerizer's microfiber towel absorb seven times more liquid their weight dry.
 Microfiber has been shown to remove up to 98% of bacteria and 93% of viruses from surfaces using microfiber and water in tests published by the EPA.

 So after washing with your Powerizer solution or a paste rinse using a damp microfiber cloth and a dish scrubber, if necessary, rinse the board in hot water.
 Then take a dry microfiber cloth and scrub the board entirely to remove excess residues and any moisture.